MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdateAutoDeploymentRule.md

 ```

 ### -Id

-Specifies an array of IDs for rules for automatic deployment of software updates.
-This value is the **AutoDeploymentID** property of the deployment rule object.
+Specify an array of automatic deployment rule IDs to configure.
+This value is the **AutoDeploymentID** property of the ADR object.

 ```yaml
 Type: Int32[]